Helen Thomas: Early life and education

-Born in Winchester, Kentucky, Thomas was the seventh of the nine children of George and Mary (Rowady) Thomas, immigrants from Tripoli, Lebanon (then part of the Ottoman Empire).
+Born in Winchester, Kentucky, Thomas was the seventh of the nine children of George and Mary (Rowady) Thomas, Christian immigrants from Tripoli, Lebanon (then part of the Ottoman Empire).
 Thomas said her father's surname, "Antonious", was anglicized to "Thomas" when he entered the U.S. at Ellis Island, and that her parents could neither read nor write.
 Thomas was raised mainly in Detroit, Michigan, where her family moved when she was four years old, and where her father ran a grocery store.
 Of her experience growing up, Thomas said:

 We were never hyphenated as Arab-Americans.
 We were American, and I have always rejected the hyphen and I believe all assimilated immigrants should not be designated ethnically.
 Or separated, of course, by race, or creed either.
 These are trends that ever try to divide us as a people.

 She also said that in Detroit in the 1920s, she came home crying from school, "They wanted to make you feel you weren't 'American'...
 We were called 'garlic eaters' ".
 She was a member of the Antiochian Orthodox Church.

 Thomas attended Detroit Public Schools, and decided to become a journalist while attending Eastern High School.
 She enrolled at Wayne University in Detroit, receiving a bachelor's degree in English in 1942, as the school did not yet offer a degree in journalism.